tarsusi/tv-shows/README.md

 ### Font

 [Google Roboto font](https://fonts.google.com/specimen/Roboto) is used in this project.
-It is injected this create-react-app bootstrapped project via using npm package named [typeface-roboto](https://github.com/KyleAMathews/typefaces/tree/master/packages/roboto)